fametrano/fametrano.github.io/_pages/bbt202209-essec.md

 ## Bitcoin & Cryptoassets (FING 31235), September-December 2022

-Département Finance, ESSEC Business School
+Département of Finance, ESSEC Business School
 3 Bernard Hirsch, 95021 Cergy-Pontoise Cedex

 The course is for the students of ESSEC Business School only;